 In 6 months time the country, which had highest GDP growth in Europe in last years, almost went bankrupt.
 Europe couldn't let the devaluation of the Latvian national currency happen - it is seen as a worst case scenario for Europe and specially for Swedish owned Latvian banks.
 Additionally it could cause national currency devaluation of neighbor countries, Lithuania and Estonia.
 So Europe came to help saving and supporting the crashing economy with billions of loans.
 Of course, on certain conditions: mostly cutting national budget.
 Craving for European help, Latvia signed the agreement and started to cut its budget, on account of pensions, education financing, social programs and trying to cut its governmental programs and institutions.

 Thousands of people were losing their jobs overnight with no alternatives to follow.
 For example thousands of teachers were fired this August, just a month before the new school year began.
 The best alternative of some were going to be cleaners or night guards in their own schools.
-Those are dozens, rest are still unemployed.
+Those are dozens, the rest are still unemployed.

 At the same time in the private sector started feel the crisis.
 A lack of any financial support from the side of government, increasing taxes and unwillingness of banks to give new loans caused bankruptcies